 Make it known how awesome your child is doing when they choose not to use their pacifier.

 Complement them by telling them “What a big child you are!” and “I’m so proud of you!”
-Offer fun little rewards, like stickers, stamps, Play doh, or a box of raisins.
+Offer fun little rewards, like stickers, stamps, Play-doh, or a favorite healthy snack.